EllNixole/TraineeTrackerWebApp/README.md

 # Trainee Tracker Application

 The Trainee Tracker Application is an ASP.NET MVC application that allows trainees to create, read, update, and delete their tracker entries.
-Trainers can view all entries from all trainees, but they are restricted from creating, editing, or deleting entries. *Additionally, an admin user has the authority to manage user roles and access a list of all users.*
+Trainers can view all entries from all trainees, but they are restricted from creating, editing, or deleting entries.
+Additionally, an admin user has the authority to access a list of all users.
+We plan to extend the functionality of the admin role to be able to manage users and their roles.
 <br></br>

 ## Installation